KenMighell/mkpy3/README.md

 * The yellow circle shows the target of the observation (Kepler 138-b).

-* The green X shows the only VSX variable object in this field (the target object).
+* The green X shows the only VSX (International Variable Star Index) variable object in this field (the target object).

 * The cyan plus signs mark GAIA DR2 stars in this field.